edwinavalos/recipe-mcp/README.md

 ## Contributing

-This is a private repository for personal use.
+This is a repository for personal use.
 Contributions are not currently accepted.

-## License

-Private - All rights reserved
+If you want to modify this, fork it, and let me know and I'll probably open it up after doing some significant due diligence on all the code.
+This was very very vibe coded.